-- I start of with VG IRON, chose the factory preset: Alternative & Punk, thepreset: casket base and the sound: basket day.
+- I start of with VG IRON, and went with the factory preset: Alternative & Punk, the preset: casket base and the sound: basket day.

-- The main chord change is using D min, D sus 2, D sus 4 and a quick back andforth between Cmaj, C sus 2 and Cmaj.
+- The main chord change I am using is D min, D sus 2, D sus 4 and a quick back andforth between Cmaj, C sus 2 and Cmaj.

 - The second part of the chord change starts again with D min but leads to D sus 4 and concludes with Cmaj.

 - I put an automation on the THRUST function at the end of every 8th bar.

 - I pick an instance of VD HEAVY, chose the preset: SLOW ROCK and use the drum fill on D#3 to lead into the verse.